-Need some moisture and shine in your hair?
+Hair need a little TLC?
 I have five recipes for DIY hair masks to share today!
-I’ve tried each of these masks and they worked really well to deep condition my hair.
+I’ve tried each of these masks myself and they worked really well to deep condition my hair.
 The best part is how cheap they are to make.
 On top of that, they use ingredients you might already have in your kitchen!
-My scalp and strands have been really dry lately.
-I was on a mission to find some DIY treatments to use for deep conditioning.
-These are the recipes I tried and loved!

 1. Olive oil + Honey